by Ann Chrapkiewicz

 The purpose of doing a posture in a therapeutic lineage is healing, not the achievement of some particular depth of expression.

-*none of the individuals pictured in this post whined or complained about Fixed Firm Posture.
+*none of the individuals pictured in this post whined or complained about Fixed Firm Posture during the making of this post.